nreid/vc_tutorials/Part4a_freebayes.md

 ![windowed coverage](/img/coverage_plot.png)

 We can see that some regions have excesses or deficiencies of coverage, and that these windows tend to cluster.
-In some cases, it is worth trying to sort out what's going on with coverage abberations using specific tools, as they may result from sample-specific structural variants (structural variation is [__very important__](https://www.nature.com/articles/nature15394)), but for short variant calling, we want to ignore them.
+In some cases, it is worth trying to sort out what's going on with coverage abberations using specific tools, as they may result from sample-specific structural variants (structural variation can be biologically [__very important__](https://www.nature.com/articles/nature15394)), but for short variant calling, we want to ignore them.

 Unfortunately, there's no discrete boundary between normal variation in coverage of single-copy genome sequence and problematic regions, so here we'll just keep windows that are less than 0.5 times the modal value and greater than 1.5 times the modal value.